 We are big fans of plants that you can't kill, which is why succulents are a no-brainer for every type of garden space.
 Whichever you choose, their funky colours, shapes and texture will bring a modern feel to your outdoor space, and you simply need to pot them up in coarse, gritty soil, in a pot that absolutely has to have drainage, set them up in a sunny spot and then you can let nature do the rest.

 17. Create a green wall – but frame it for impact

-We love the added impact that the frame adds to this succulent display and introducing a green wall, also known as a living wall is a surefire way to add interest to your garden.
-Visually, they are beautiful and will draw the eye up, creating the illusion of a grander space, while they also help create a soothing and positive ambiance which we all want in a garden.
+We love the added impact that the frame adds to this succulent display and introducing a green wall, also known as a living wall, is a surefire way to add interest to your garden.
+Visually, these garden ideas are beautiful and will draw the eye up, creating the illusion of a grander space, while they also help create a soothing and positive ambiance which we all want in a garden.
 Then, as little floor space is required for this feature, it also makes it the perfect addition to small gardens.

 In living walls, the planting will be on soil-based modules/membranes and fed via an irrigation system so the water is evenly distributed to the plants, depending on their needs.
 You can also water by hand.

 Which plants to use depends on the style of your garden and on your personal preference, but we recommend that you opt for evergreen varieties to ensure a beautiful display, all year.
 Climbers are a great choice if you want your green wall to grow up directly from the ground, so Jasmin, Honeysuckle and the like are nice options.